ckarwin/cosi-data-challenges/README.md

     - 511 imaging
 - **[Data Challenge 3](cosi-data-challenge-3):**
   - Focused on COSI SMEX mission.
-  - First (alpha) release of cosipy.
-  - Data challenges for all the main science groups (including for dark matter and solar), covering all of COSI's primary science objectives.
+  - Data challenges for all the main science groups (including dark matter and solar), covering all of COSI's primary science objectives.
   - All models and challenges provided by respective COSI science teams.
   - Uses 3 months of observations, for an equatorial orbit at 530 km.
-  - Simulations include rocking of instruement.
+  - Simulations include rocking of instruement:
     - Pointing changes between +/- 22 degrees every 12 hrs, with 8 minute transition time.
   - Using detailed COSI SMEX mass model.
   - Simulating all background components in low-Earth orbit, including variability from geomagnetic cutoff, long-term buildup, and full SAA passage.